-^{1118 [2017]} EWCA Crim 1359 para 50.
-See generally "Withdrawing the Defence" at paras 5 to 12 above.
+1242 [2017] EWCA Crim 1359 para 50.
+See generally 'Withdrawing the Defence' at paras 5 to 12 above.

-1120 [1996] 2 Cr.
+1244 [1996] 2 Cr.
 App.
 R. 290

-- (2) as to the statutory prohibition against sexual infidelity on its own constituting a qualifying trigger; - (3) as to the features identified by the defence (or which are apparent to the trial judge) which are said to constitute a permissible trigger(s); - (4) that, if these are rejected by the jury, in accordance with (b), sexual infidelity must then be disregarded; - (5) that if, however, an admissible trigger may be present, the evidence relating to sexual infidelity arises for consideration as part of the context in which to evaluate that trigger and whether the statutory ingredients in (a) may be established. - 26.
+- grave character and entitle the aggrieved party to feel a justifiable sense of being seriously wronged. - 25.
+D's loss of control that is attributed to anything said or done and which constitutes sexual infidelity it is to be disregarded (s.55(6)(c)).
+Sexual infidelity on its own cannot qualify as a trigger for the purposes of the second component of the defence.
+Problematic situations will arise when the defendant relies on an admissible trigger (or triggers) for which sexual infidelity is said to provide an appropriate context for evaluating whether the trigger relied on is a qualifying trigger for the purposes of subsection 55(3) and (4).
+When this situation arises the jury should be directed: - (1) as to the statutory ingredients required of the qualifying trigger(s); - (2) as to the statutory prohibition against sexual infidelity on its own constituting a qualifying trigger; - (3) as to the features identified by the defence (or which are apparent to the trial judge) which are said to constitute a permissible trigger(s); - (4) that, if these are rejected by the jury, in accordance with (b), sexual infidelity must then be disregarded; - (5) that if, however, an admissible trigger may be present, the evidence relating to sexual infidelity arises for consideration as part of the context in which to evaluate that trigger and whether the statutory ingredients in (a) may be established. - 26.
 It is possible for a defendant to rely on both qualifying triggers in combination that D killed having lost control because D was in fear of serious violence and had a justifiable sense of being seriously wronged.